sodadata/soda-streaming/poc-tooling/README.md

 The datagenerators are based on https://github.com/confluentinc/kafka-connect-datagen.
 The datagen repo is contained in this repo as a submodule in `/kafka-connect-datagen/build`.

+Run `git submodlue init` and `git submodule update` to retrieve the source code.

 There are multiple data generators setup in the project, to publish auto generated messages on kafka.
 The config needs to be added in 4 places:
 - a .avro schema declaring how to generate the data in kafka-connect-datagen/schema